BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 The project is aimed at buisnesses and individuals who will be testing or running containerized programs across numerous runtimes so that they only need a single script.

-PersonA: A software developer would like to move an application from Docker to Cri-o, because he realizes that cri-o is more adaptable with Kubernetes, and using this capability will enable this application a lot more scalibility.
+PersonA: A software developer would like to move an application from Docker to Cri-o, because he realizes that cri-o is more adaptable with Kubernetes, and using this capability will provide this application a lot more scalibility.
 However, now he needs to deal with changing all the continous-integration scripts in order to be able to test and deploy his application on this new container run-time.
 In that point, we plan to deliever interoparable framework to the table!

 ## 3. Scope and Features Of The Project: